SrihariM1809/beach-garbage-dataset/README.md

 Repository containing annotations and helper scripts for Beach Garbage Dataset in kaggle

 * Real Data
-  -The below link will be redirected to the Real Beach Data and Synthetic Data generated using RPO
+  - The below link will be redirected to the Real Beach Data and Synthetic Data generated using RPO -[Kaggle Dataset](https://www.kaggle.com/vigneshdesmond/beach-garbage-detection)
-    -[Kaggle Dataset](https://www.kaggle.com/vigneshdesmond/beach-garbage-detection)
 * Trash Cluster Data

-  -The below link will be redirected to the Synthetic Data generated using TCG
+  - The below link will be redirected to the Synthetic Data generated using TCG -[Kaggle Dataset](https://www.kaggle.com/vigneshdesmond/beach-garbage-dataset-2)
-    -[Kaggle Dataset](https://www.kaggle.com/vigneshdesmond/beach-garbage-dataset-2)